notnotnithin/Java-Notes/Multithreading-Parallel-Asynchronous-Coding/01-GettingStartedWithParallel&AsyncProgramming/notes.md

 **HINT**: CompletableFuture is an extension of Future.

-## Fork/Join Framework:
+## **Fork/Join Framework**
 Fork Join Framework, is the next new enhancement that's related to the Java Concurrency and Parallelism APIs.

 It's important to have the understanding of Fork/Join Framework because the parallel streams API uses this framework behind the scenes.
-This got released as part of Java7.
+This got released as part of JDK 1.7.

 Fork/Join framework extends the ExecutorService.
-The primary difference between the Fork/Join framework and the ExecutorService is that the Fork/Join framework is designed for a Data Parallelism and the ExecutorService is designed for Task Based Parallelism.
+The primary difference between the Fork/Join framework and the ExecutorService is that the **Fork/Join framework is designed for Data Parallelism** and the **ExecutorService is designed for Task Based Parallelism**.

-#### What does that mean?
+#### **What does that mean?**
 If you recall this code,

 ````